Category: Recent News

 Akshaya Ramesh – Macaque Immunogenetics Through De-Novo Genome Assemblies

-Congratulations Dana and Akshaya!
-Keep on doing great work!
+Congratulations Dana, Akshaya, and Andrew!
+Keep up the great work!

 Akshaya Ramesh, of the Kepler Lab and a student in the Genetics and Genomics Program, won the 2014 Duke CHAVI-ID Pre-Doctoral Student Award at the Third Annual Duke CHAVI-ID Retreat and Meeting, as well as an award for her poster presentation, “Macaque Immunogentics via ten Multi-resolution de-novo Genome Assemblies.”